Q: How do you access the mounting screws on the side of the ports? Is there a way to power on the Mac mini through the unit?

 1 x low speed PCIe x4 card

-If the upstream is running under PCIe 3.0 x16 mode then the two PCIe x4 connectors will not be available.
+A: If the upstream is running under PCIe 3.0 x16 mode then the two PCIe x4 connectors will not be available.
 The maximum bandwidth that host interface can support is up to 128 Gbps external PCIe 3.0 x16 between host and NA265A.
 [Last update April 16, 2013]

 I’m essentially looking for the fastest way I get data off of a GPU and into an externally located FPGA.
 It seems to me that your Host Adapter would do the trick.
 However for the particular application I have in mind, the NA255A-GPU box is not required.
 I would rather connect your Host Adapter card directly to my FPGA via the external PCI-e cable OR I could create a custom backplane that my FPGA card sits in.
 In this case, I would just need to know how the Host Adapter interacts with the upstream port.
 Or another possibility would be whether you manufacture smaller backplanes than the one in the NA255A-GPU chassis.